 Yemen Advocacy Day

-Yemen Advocacy Day will be dedicated to raising awareness about the ongoing challenges faced by Yemen and to encourage meaningful action and support on the following issues:
+Yemen Advocacy Day was dedicated to raising awareness about the ongoing challenges faced by Yemenis and encourage meaningful action and support on the following issues:

 1. Developing a Sustainable Future